 Helping People Go Vegan For Their Health

 Million Dollar Vegan’s Mexico Campaign Manager Jessica Gonzalez Castro, together with a team of volunteers, is helping 20 people from Playa del Carmen adapt their diets to plant-based.
-Many participants have existing health conditions relating to the gallbladder, ovaries, and excess weight, while others suffer colitis and rheumatism.
+Many participants have existing health conditions relating to the gallbladder or ovaries, while others suffer colitis and rheumatism.
 All hope to see a change for the better as they eliminate animal products and find new ways of eating healthy plant-based foods.

 The participants have already met our nutritionist, and attended consultations and a workshop to learn some tips and tricks, try new foods and understand more about the positive choices they can make.
 We are delighted to support this group and hope that their health journeys will inspire others to also consider eating plant-based.
 With their help and commitment, we also hope to acquire scientifically useful data that will add to existing research about the health benefits of a plant-based diet.